aaron-krohn/AoC-2023/README.md

 This one is... elusive, to say the least.

+The most difficult part, besides all of it, was the case where you could look ahead any number of segments: `#?#?#?#?#?#?#`.
+Any of those `?` could become a `#` to match what is basically an arbitrary size, so you have to "read ahead" for the appropriate number of segments.

 ### Problem 14

 Another one of my very slow algorithm.
 I think my weakness is trying to code the problem in terms of human abstraction and understanding rather than a purely numerical, fast way of doing it.
 My lack of classical computer science training is revealing my limitations.